redbox-mint/website-redboxresearchdata/features/reporting.md

 datasource and therefore its possible to generate reports using this method.

-There are however security implications, especially for QCIF managed ReDBox instances that are hosted outside an institution’s network and therefore would require discussions regarding requirements and effort to configure to enable.
+There are however security implications, especially for QCIF managed ReDBox instances that are hosted outside an institution's network and therefore would require discussions regarding requirements and effort to configure to enable.

 ### Other options